Query expansion techniques for information retrieval: A survey: Classification of Query Expansion Approaches

 \subsubsection{Relevance Feedback (RF)}

-In this approach, user's feedback about documents retrieved in response the initial query is collected; the feedback is about whether or not retrieved documents are relevant to the user's query.
-The query is reformulated based on documents found relevant as per user's feedback.
+In this approach, the user's feedback about documents retrieved in response to the initial query is collected; the feedback is about whether or not the retrieved documents are relevant to the user's query.
+The query is reformulated based on the documents found relevant as per the user's feedback.
 Rocchio's method \cite{rocchio1971relevance} was amongst the first to use relevance feedback.
 Relevance feedback can further be categorized into two types: explicit feedback and implicit feedback.
-In explicit feedback, user explicitly evaluates the relevance of retrieved documents (as done in \cite{Salton90improvingretrieval,harman1992relevance}), whereas in implicit feedback, user's activity on the set of documents retrieved in response to initial query is used to indirectly infer user preferences (e.g. as done in \cite{chirita2007personalized,zhou2012improving,gao2015pattern}).
-Relevance feedback suffers from lack of semantics in the corpus \cite{wu2011study}.
+In explicit feedback, the user explicitly evaluates the relevance of retrieved documents (as done in \cite{Salton90improvingretrieval,harman1992relevance}), whereas, in implicit feedback, the user's activity on the set of documents retrieved in response to the initial query is used to infer the user's preferences indirectly (e.g., as done in \cite{chirita2007personalized,zhou2012improving,gao2015pattern}).
+Relevance feedback suffers from the lack of semantics in the corpus \cite{wu2011study}.
 This restrains its applications in several occasions, for example, when the query concept is as general as a disjunction of more specific concepts (see Chap.
-9 in \cite{Manning:2008:IIR:1394399}).
+9 in the book by Manning et al. \cite{Manning:2008:IIR:1394399}).
 Some of the research works based on relevance feedback are \cite{buckley1994effect,salton1997improving,ruthven2003survey,Manning:2008:IIR:1394399}; these have been discussed earlier in Sec. \ref{sec:3.2.3}.